ADN Nursing Student Handbook 2025-2026

 The student’s appearance is a reflection of not only him/herself, but also of his/her school and the clinical facility.
 Clothing should be clean, wrinkle-free, and in good condition.
 Shoes must be clean and mostly black (polished if appropriate).
 The student should be well-groomed, including well-manicured nails no longer than ¼ inch.
 No artificial nails or nail polish of any kind are allowed for nursing students.

-1. Uniforms must be black.
-Scrub tops must be purchased at the NJC bookstore as the scrub top has the NJC logo embroidered on it.
+- Uniforms must be black.
+Scrub tops must be the V-neck style with 2 pockets.
+The scrub top must have no snaps or buttons.
 White or Black t-shirts (short or long-sleeved) may be worn under scrub tops.
 Long-sleeved white t-shirts must have a band around wrist to keep the sleeves up when pushed up to help protect the sterile field during procedures.
 Scrub pants should be at least ankle length and not drag on the floor.
 If a student chooses scrub pants of the “low-rise” or “hip hugger” style, the pants must cover all undergarments at all times.
 Scrub pants with cargo style pockets are appropriate.
-Black scrub bottoms may be purchased at NJC’s bookstore or anywhere else scrubs are sold as the logo is not on the pants.
+Black scrubs and lab coats may be purchased at NJC’s bookstore or anywhere else scrubs are sold.

-1. Clean, well-trimmed, well-groomed hair is required.
+- Clean, well-trimmed, well-groomed hair is required.
 All students must wear their hair in a style that prevents hair from being over the face or eyes or that falls freely on the uniform below the collar line.
 Hair color must be a natural tone.
 No dyed unnatural colors are allowed (i.e. pink, purple, orange, green, blue or tone variations of these).
 Male students will have facial hair neatly trimmed.
+The beard must be no longer than ½ inch.

-1. Complete uniform includes name tag, wristwatch with a second hand, scissors, black pen, pencil, notebook, stethoscope, blood pressure cuff, penlight, gait belt and electronic device.
-Missing any of these items at clinical will result in being sent home and will count as an absence for the student.
+- Complete uniform includes name tag, wristwatch with a second hand, scissors, black pen, pencil, notebook, stethoscope, blood pressure cuff, penlight, and electronic device.
 Do not bring to clinical your own hand sanitizer or thermometer per facility request.

 Any violation of these standards may result in the student being sent home from clinical.
 The missed clinical must be made up according to policy.